Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Give examples of any experience you’ve gained from volunteering or internships
+- Include any relevant experience you have gained through volunteering or through internships

-- You should highlight any achievements or responsibilities you fulfilled in these roles.
+- Highlight any accomplishments or responsibilities you had during these roles.

 References: